pahud/ecs-demo/README.md

-// update security group ofecsalb, attach the security group “*ECSALB”*previously created to this ALB
+// update security group ofecsalb, attach the security group ***ECSALB*** previously created to this ALB